subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >>      - The tabular output can be converted to a sqlite database using the Query_Tabular tool.
 >>      - The sqlite table should be named: feature_cds_map The names for the columns should be:
 >>        name,chrom,start,end,strand,cds_start,cds_end
->>      - This SQL query will return the genomic location for a peptide sequence in a protein (multiply the animo
+>>      - This SQL query will return the genomic location for a peptide sequence in a protein (multiply the
->>        acid position by 3 for the cds location)
+>>        amino acid position by 3 for the cds location)

 ### Creating FASTA Database: